 The Institute for Emerging Issues (IEI) is committed to engaging and building capacity within communities across the state.
 Building off of the success of last year’s summer school, IEI’s 2021 Summer School Series will focus on community dialogue and collaboration in North Carolina, and how to prepare ourselves internally to address conflict and polarization.
-Session descriptions for the three-weeks of sessions are provided in more detail below.
+Session descriptions are provided in more detail below.

 IEI Summer School At-A-Glance